MariemAmmar/Web_App_Matching_Skills_and_Jobs/README.md

 The project involves a client who is an IT education institute, and they have approached us with a problem.
 The IT industry is constantly evolving, which makes it difficult for their students to understand which skills they need to acquire for a particular job.
 The students have several questions, such as whether they need to learn C++ to become a data scientist or if they can use JavaScript for data analytics.
 The client has requested us to develop a data-driven solution that will help their students understand the relationship between different jobs and technologies.

 ## Business Case and KPIs:
-the solution will have  a positive financial impact on these following:
+The solution will have  a positive financial impact on these following:

 **1)** Higher enrollment rate due to the higher certainty of students about their courses and learning strategies